pohyongzhi/Deep_Learning_Week_2022_hackathon/README.md

 # DLW-Hackathon
-“Develop AI models or IoT solutions that solve industrial or social problems in the new stage of society development.
+Develop AI models or IoT solutions that solve industrial or social problems in the new stage of society development.